-Jameisha Prescod was chosen as the single-image winner of the Wellcome Photography Prize 2021, bringing home a £10,000 overall award as well as a £1,000 category award for her photo Untangling.
+Jameisha Prescod was chosen as the single-image winner of the Wellcome Photography Prize 2021, bringing home a £10,000 overall award as well as a £1,000 category award for their photo Untangling.
 This year’s awards comprised three categories: Managing Mental Health, Fighting Infections, and Health in a Heating World.
-Prescod’s self-portrait, created during lockdown in her London apartment, fell under the first category.
+Prescod’s self-portrait, created during lockdown in their London apartment, fell under the first category.

-During a period of depression, she turned to knitting to soothe her mind.
-She says, “It’s really hard to talk about mental health and I guess it’s especially hard to turn a camera on yourself to expose some of the deepest and darkest (places), but I’m glad that even taking it, I guess, could touch on something that a lot of us have been going through in this pandemic.”
+During a period of depression, they turned to knitting to soothe their mind.
+They say, “It’s really hard to talk about mental health and I guess it’s especially hard to turn a camera on yourself to expose some of the deepest and darkest (places), but I’m glad that even taking it, I guess, could touch on something that a lot of us have been going through in this pandemic.”
 You can read more about the other winners of the Wellcome Photography Prize here.

 The Audubon Photography Awards, the leading bird photography competition in North America, announced Greater Roadrunner as this year’s Grand Prize winner, with a cash prize of $5,000 going to the photographer Carolina Fraser.
 “One of my favorite places to take photographs is among the oil pumps and open space at Los Novios Ranch in South Texas, where wildlife weaves through cacti and birds perch on fence posts,” she says.